🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 That violated the laws of nature.
 Matter and antimatter, destined to explode.

-Tabitha nudged the pastry box, her expression sympathetic.
-“He’s a big-shot magical security specialist now, and upgrading the town’s protection grid.”
+Layla nudged the pastry box, her expression sympathetic.
+“He’s a big-shot supernatural security specialist now, and upgrading the town’s protection grid.”

 Nothing about Dane had ever made sense to me—including why the mention of his name still made me want to scream, cry, and hex him into next week.